jannisborn/greentastic_backend/README.md

 gcloud app browse
 ```

-Currently, you can access the API on [https://clean-commuter.appspot.com/](https://clean-commuter.appspot.com/query_directions) (the root doesn't work, you have to enter a query).
+Currently, you can access the API on [https://clean-commuter.appspot.com/](https://clean-commuter.appspot.com/query_directions) (the root doesn't work, you have to enter a query as shown above).